YouMakeTech/Marlin-2.0.x_config/README.md

 * Compile & Build Marlin with a single click using the Auto Build Marlin extension (see see https://marlinfw.org/docs/basics/auto_build_marlin.html)

 ## How to install?
 * Copy the firmware binary (e.g. .pio/build/STM32F103RET6_creality/firmware-20210906-101846.bin) to the root directory of an SD card.
 Make sure you use always a new filename!
+(Note: For the BigTreeTech SKR Mini E3 mainboard, always rename the firmware binary to "firmware.bin")
 * Insert the SD card into your printer and power it on.
 This should update the firmware with the binary provided

 ## How to check the firmware version?